cdppirap/amdapy/README.md

 Python package for AMDA
 =======================

-:program:`amdapy` is a python package for accessing heliophysics data stored on the AMDA plateform.
+`amdapy` is a python package for accessing heliophysics data stored on the AMDA plateform.

 Installation
 ------------